yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 <hr/><a href="code/03_Hell/01_IO/02_progressive_io_example.lhs" class="cut">03_Hell/01_IO/<strong>02_progressive_io_example.lhs</strong></a>

 Now let's see how this program behaves.
-For example, what occur if the user enter something strange?
+For example, what happens if the user enters something strange?
 Let's try:

 ~~~